rjafari44/555-Timer-PCB/README.md

 # 555 Timer Astable PCB

 ## Overview
 This PCB is a simple **555 timer** circuit configured in **astable mode**, designed to blink an LED.
 It is powered by a 9V battery and includes a single LED with a current-limiting resistor.
 The control voltage (CV) pin is disconnected.
+This was a project done under IEEE at UC Irvine.

 Key features: